FShahid/RouterTest/README.md

 * Ability to save the specified IP (when the app is opened first time the default is 192.168.1.1)

+### Note:

+* The ping timeout period is set to 100ms so if IP ping is higher than 100ms will be shown as DEAD!

 ### Requirements:

 > Windows XP (SP3), Vista (SP1 or above), Windows 7, Windows 8/8.1 or Windows 10